carlaann/Covid19-Spread-Analysis/README.md

 - Prerequisites
  - python 3+
  - jupyter or any other notebook
+ - pandas
+ - numpy
+ - datetime
+ - matplotlib
+ - re
+ - seaborn
+ - array
+ - sklearn
+ - scipy.special

 3) Usage
 #
-This project use machine learning and statistical methods like linear regression and polynomial regression  to build our algorithms to predict for future days
+This project use machine learning and statistical methods like linear regression and polynomial regression to build our algorithms to predict for future days.
+At the time of this project the amount of data available was inconsistent.
+However, more data is available, and the code can be used to predict future days.
 #
 4) Acknowledgements
 # Credits: